Benunc/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 5.3.1 =
+* Security Fix — potential XSS vulnerability on settings page. (mild security risk only affecting logged-in administrator accounts previously compromised).
+Thanks Robbie at DXW @robbiepaul on Github for the responsible disclosure.
+* If the last point didn't make any sense, please translate it to "UPDATE NOW.
+Previous versions of the plugin are mildly vulnerable to enterprising attackers."

 = 5.3 =
 * enhancement — cleaned up the various options checks that were happening on the front end (thanks @igmoweb on GitHub!)